imELVEE/MKS21X-FinalProject/README.md

 3. Left and right arrows are for moving around while the spacebar is for shooting
 4. Stop playing by pressing Escape(esc)
-5. Make sure your termnal is at 168 Columsns and 44 Lines
+5. Make sure your termnal is at 168 Columsns and 44 Lines 6.don't keep the spacebar pressed, it will ruin the fun of the game.